 The aim of ICWCT is to promote cultural understanding and research in the field of wood conservation, and to be a valuable resource for the work of the individual participants in their respective countries.
 The course is directed towards professionals who have been working for some years within the field of wood conservation.

 The ICWCT covers a wide range of interdisciplinary topics and theoretical and practical aspects of wood conservation are given equal consideration.
-The course concludes with a written exam, which awards 15 (ECT) university credits.
+The course concludes with a practical exam which awards 15 (ECT) university credits.